deumanma/ai-case-study/ReadMe.md

 Companies in this field use metrics such as number of active users, net promoter score, revenue, downloads, uploads, number of models in library.

 Hugging Face has a library with 120000 pre-trained models and 20000 datasets.
 10 million in revenue in 2021, and estimates for 2022 revenue are between 25-50 million.
 10000 companies using the platform.
-Website traffic averages over 20 million hits a month. [^13]
+Website traffic averages over 20 million hits a month.<sup>13</sup>

 Relative to their competitors Confluent, Databricks, and MongoDB Hugging Face has significantly less revenue through 2022.
 This is in part due to their focus on creating a robust open source platform.
 They are ahead of Confluent for companies using their platform, and only slightly behind Databricks.
 Confluent has 2,216 companies using their service and Databricks has 10,728.
 They are significantly behind MongoDB that has a total of 59,999 companies using their NoSQL database.
-I would rank Hugging face solidly in the middle of their competitors, and seeing as the ML and AI fields that have been around for a long time, but have become household discussion this year, the next two years will be pivotal to Hugging Face if they can get their revenue and company usage up. [^16]
+I would rank Hugging face solidly in the middle of their competitors, and seeing as the ML and AI fields that have been around for a long time, but have become household discussion this year, the next two years will be pivotal to Hugging Face if they can get their revenue and company usage up.<sup>16</sup>

 ## Recommendations

 **New Product and Service Recommendations**

 I would recommend adding in a learning platform that would allow users to pay a monthly subscription and they can use the Hugging Face platform products included in the Pro Account plan and have access to ML, NLP, and AI experts to answer questions work through problems in models they are working on.
-In addition there would be self guided courses on working with the open source library and tutoring sessions available. [^14]
+In addition there would be self guided courses on working with the open source library and tutoring sessions available.<sup>14</sup>

 **Additional benefits to Hugging Face**